 How to build your dream team

 We all have dreams that we long to accomplish in life.
-There are those who scoff at our dreams, saying they are unrealistic and a waste of time.
-There are those who will see merit in our dreams but will feed you full of all the reasons why your dreams cannot be accomplished.
-And finally, there are those who believe in the beauty of your dreams, who are willing to support you through the rough times that lie ahead.
+Some scoff at our dreams, saying they are unrealistic and a waste of time.
+Some will see merit in our dreams but will feed you full of all the reasons why your dreams cannot be accomplished.
+And finally, some belief in the beauty of your dreams, who are willing to support you through the rough times that lie ahead.
 These are the people that you need to surround yourself with, Your Dream Team.

 Synergy: is defined as "harmonious teamwork toward a common goal to the degree that the outcome is greater than the sum of the parts."
-Simply put, this means that a group of like-minded people working together towards a common goal are more apt to be successful than the individual's effort.
+This means that a group of like-minded people working together towards a common goal are more apt to be successful than the individual's effort.

 In business, athletics, and family relationships, we can learn from the animals in the wild.
 Where implemented, synergy helps businesses become more successful and profitable.
-Athletic teams with less talent are able to defeat more talented teams simply because they worked together for a common goal.
+Athletic teams with less talent can defeat more talented teams because they worked together for a common goal.
 And families that work and play together tend to stay together.

 So how do you go about assembling Your Dream Team?

-Just recently I was told about a group of athletes that met for dinner once a month.
+Recently I was told about a group of athletes that met for dinner once a month.
 They discussed the positive as well as the negative things that were going on in their athletic careers.
 This is an example of a Dream Team in action.
-They had unknowingly become each other's support group and they came to rely on each other
+They had unknowingly become each other's support group, and they came to rely on each other

 This article first appeared in: